raoulbia/nltk-krippendorff-validation/README.md

 The goal of this script is to validate the nltk implementation of the krippendorff agreement coefficient with a published evaluation dataset.

-Krippendorff's ordinal alpha of the evaluation dataset is reported as 0.7598.
-The implementation of the NLTK agreement module returns a Krippendorff alpha value of 0.2058.

 **As of 27/02/2017**: investigating why the alpha values don't match.
+  * Krippendorff's ordinal alpha of the evaluation dataset is reported as `0.7598`.
+  * The implementation of the NLTK agreement module returns a Krippendorff alpha value of `0.2058`.

+** As of 28/02/2017
+   * The Kalpha [implementation by Thomas Grill] (<https://github.com/grrrr/krippendorff-alpha>) returns the values as reported in the paper.

+     ```
+     Thomas Grill Kalpha nominal metric: 0.477
+     Thomas Grill  Kalpha interval metric: 0.757
+     ```

 **References**